tiianhk/jukebeat/README.md

 ## Setup

 Jukebeat is developed with Python 3.8.2, CUDA 11.2, cuDNN 8.1.0, and FFmpeg 4.2.2.
-It is recommend to create a virtual environment:
+It is recommended to create a virtual environment:
 ```
 python -m venv jukebeat
 source jukebeat/bin/activate